 The rental accommodation component of the programme with UNHCR aims to improve the living conditions of refugees by providing up to 27 000 urban accommodation places in apartments by the end of 2018.
 Up to 2 000 of these places will be located on the Greek islands, with the rest (up to 25 000) rented in cities and towns on mainland Greece, and local landowners receiving a stable and reliable income for these apartments.
 A number of municipalities in Greece are also formally part of this project.

 The programme's cash assistance component with UNHCR establishes a basic social safety net for all asylum seekers and refugees in Greece, by providing them with pre-defined monthly cash allocations through a dedicated card.
-It aims to enable refugees to meet their basic needs in a dignified manner.
+It aims to enable 45 000 refugees and asylum seekers to meet their basic needs in a dignified manner by the end of 2018.
 The allocations are consistent across the country, and pegged to the Greek emergency social safety net, as well as being based on the refugees' family size.
 At the same time, this assistance is re-injected into the local economy, family shops, and service providers.

-Since 2015, the European Commission has helped coordinate the arrival of in-kind assistance to Greece through the European Civil Protection Mechanism.
-To date, twenty participating states to the Mechanism have offered more than 200 000 items to Greece in response to the immediate needs created by the crisis with items such as tents, beds, sleeping bags, blankets, hygiene kits, power generators, water pumps, firefighting equipment and other specialised equipment.
+Back in 2015, the European Commission helped coordinate the arrival of in-kind assistance to Greece through the European Civil Protection Mechanism.
+In total, twenty participating states to the Mechanism offered more than 200 000 items to Greece in response to the immediate needs created by the crisis with items such as tents, beds, sleeping bags, blankets, hygiene kits, power generators, water pumps, firefighting equipment and other specialised equipment.